BA Philosophy from Templeton Honors College at Eastern University

 Favorite school activity/memory

-I once asked my physics teacher about a passage of scripture.
-As the hours passed, a few students who were either passing by, waiting for me to hang out, or had some physics questions sat down and joined our conversation.
+I once asked my high school physics teacher about a passage of scripture.
+As the hours passed, others–who were either passing by, looking for me to hang out after school, or wanted some help with physics–sat down and joined our conversation.
 We spent about three hours discussing one or two verses that day.
-We weren’t done, so we met the next week… And the next… And the next… Thus began our little bible study, and thus began my journey toward thinking about scripture more critically.
-We recorded many of these bible studies over two years, each of them many hours long.
-I think I still have those recordings somewhere.
+We weren’t done, so we met the next week… And the next… And the next… Thus began our little bible study, and thus began my journey toward thinking about my faith more critically.
+In the two years we met, I’m not sure we got to more than 50 passages.
 If it weren’t for that teacher, I would not have gone to the college I did.
-I would not have met my roommate and stayed up late into the mornings talking about truth, justice, and goodness.
-I would not be here, excited to teach and hoping to teach as well as my teacher did for me, it will have been worth every second.
+I would not have met my roommate nor stayed up late into the morning talking about truth, justice, and goodness.
+I would not be here.
+If I can teach and inspire my students half as well as my teacher did for me, it will have been worth every second.

 I believe the goal of education, rightly understood, is to form whole persons filled with wonder, attentive to the opacity of the other, seeking after what is good, true, and beautiful, engaging in and working toward civic virtue and the common good.
-I mean by that loaded sentence that persons are unfathomably complex, and education, done well, moves children toward better understanding the beautiful complexity of reality.
-In teaching—especially about the world around us (the natural sciences)—I hope to show my students that “Persons are God’s gift to a gifted world, an elevation and ennobling of what was already good into that which bears the divine image and, in time, will hold the Divine Image’s incarnation” (R. J. Snell, Acedia and Its Discontents).
+What I mean by that loaded sentence is that persons are unfathomably complex, and education (done well) brings children toward a better understanding of the beautiful complexity of reality.
+In teaching, I hope to show my students that “Persons are God’s gift to a gifted world, an elevation and ennobling of what was already good into that which bears the divine image and, in time, will hold the Divine Image’s incarnation” (R. J. Snell, Acedia and Its Discontents).